 - Proper Equipment: Never allow employees to improvise when it comes to the equipment used for a given job.
 If a given task calls for an industrial-grade ladder, for instance, a smaller wooden ladder propped up against a wall or shelf is not an acceptable alternative.
 Always make sure you have the right safety equipment for the job installed and/or provided.

 - Prioritize Fall Protection: Fall protection isn’t just for construction workers.
 It should be used in any situation that requires employees to work above the level of the ground or the floor.
 Regulations vary from industry to industry.
 Construction workers must use fall protection when working at heights of 6 feet or above, while for general industry, it’s 4 feet.
-Make sure fall protection equipment (and safety wear overall) is up to date and comfortable to wear.
+Make sure fall protection and safety equipment (and safety wear overall) is up to date and comfortable to wear.
 The easier fall protection is to use, the lower the likelihood of employees will get into the habit of wearing it inconsistently.
 The same goes for personal protective equipment like goggles, hazard suits and the like.

 Running a Safe Facility Successfully